llahti/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 2. Data augmentation

+Code for data augmentatation is located in seventh code cell of the IPython notebook.

 I decide to augment data by rotating and shifting.
 Other techiques such as tilting, stretching, adjusting brightness and adjusting contrast i left out from my project.
 Data augmentation is good way to get more training data cheaply also it helps to train model better, makes it more robust and prevent overfitting.

 Example of image rotation